Huan Zhao 2024

 Current Projects

-PI, for LDRD project "Telecom Quantum Emitters for Quantum Networks".
-The project aims at developing cutting-edge solid-state quantum light sources, specifically tailored for critical roles in quantum information science.
+PI, for LDRD project "Telecom Quantum Emitters for Quantum Networks."
+The project, with total funding $722.5k, aims at developing cutting-edge solid-state quantum light sources, specifically tailored for critical roles in quantum information science.
 Huan's focus includes the creation of bright, site-specific, and polarization-defined telecom-wavelength quantum emitters, their integration with photonic structures, and the construction of spin-photon interfaces for quantum state transduction.
 Through this project, Huan will set up sophisticated near-infrared optical imaging, correlation measurements and spectroscopy capabilities, focusing on characterizing individual quantum light sources.

 Technical contact, for Scanning NV Microscope.
-In CNMS, a user facility, Huan employs single nitrogen-vacancy (NV) centers in diamond probes for nanoscale measurement of small magnetic and electric fields, as well as spin fluctuations, using a Scanning NV Microscope.
-This cutting-edge tool is operable in temperatures ranging from 1.6 to 300K.
+The Scanning NV Microscope combines a tiny quantum sensor (NV center) with an Atomic Force Microscope (AFM) to simultaneously measure the sample's topography and its surface magnetic fields with nanoscale resolution.
+This advanced tool operates at temperatures ranging from 2K to 300K.
 Those interested in this technology are encouraged to submit a user proposal to CNMS at https://www.ornl.gov/facility/cnms/for-users/user-program-overview.
 For further information or detailed discussions, please reach out to Huan directly.
+Huan currently has 22 groups of active users from diverse research backgrounds.

 Previous Projects